b0kch01/STSRiskCalc.py/README.md

 **NOT OFFICIAL!** These notes are based off of observation.

-If you'd like to learn more about these fields,
-[refer to this file](https://github.com/b0kch01/STS-Risk-Calculator-Source-Dump/blob/618b9635a3140a61302cb7aab7d8f6a9b3596530/fields.ts).
+If you'd like to learn about the exact properties about these fields (for example value formatting, and min/max values), [refer to this file](https://github.com/b0kch01/STS-Risk-Calculator-Source-Dump/blob/618b9635a3140a61302cb7aab7d8f6a9b3596530/fields.ts).

 ## Required Fields